Raspberry and Rainier Cherry Strudel

-I had my Daring Bakers challenge in my to-do list last weekend but plans changed because the fiance came over for the weekend to surprise me.
+I had my Daring Bakers challenge in my to-do list last weekend but there was a slight change in plans.
 What can you do, eh?
-Haha.

 So last night, after making a dinner of tuna beet salad with homemade mayo (because I ran out!) and already invested on a lot of elbow grease for that mayo, I stretched the dough for the strudel:

 And let me tell you now that it was a lot of work and it tested my patience.
 After a while of gently coaxing the dough to stretch…stretch a little more…go on…I almost went into this Zen-like phase of going around the dough to stretch it.
 It was very meditative until I tore my first teeny hole.
 Have I told you before that I’m a perfectionist?
 After that I got too cautious and I guess that made my dough not as thin as it should be, but I swear I can see the threads of my cotton fabric at the bottom very clearly.

 These delicious Rainier cherries from the Granville Island market made it into the strudel:

 And so did the raspberries I got there, too.
 I added a tiny bit of dried cranberries to soak up the extra juice from the raspberries.
 I’m not going to admit that I was eating while preparing them.
 Mmm.

 I rolled it and slathered it with butter.
 Perhaps too much butter, I know.
 But one cannot have enough of it!

 After about 37 minutes, I took out the strudel and waited for another half hour before slicing.
 It kept falling apart while I sliced it, but it did taste good!